In this video, we'll look at how to get a count in a pivot table.

 Now, I'll add state again as a Row field, and Value field.

-As before, we get a count of rows for each state.
+As before, we see a count of records for each state.

 But this time, when I check field settings, at the bottom of the list, we have an option for distinct count.